 Small percentages do not help

-If I hadn’t sold them because I had too much bonds, I would have sold my two bonds funds because their allocations were too small.
-I don’t think a portfolio should have allocations of less than 5%.
+If I had not sold them because I had too much bonds, I would have sold my two bonds funds because their allocations were too small.
+I do not think a portfolio should have allocations of less than 5%.
 And for me, I will try to not have allocations of less than 10% anymore.

 Europe does not serve as home bias

 The solution is simple again: Sell my Europe ETF.
-I will allocate 20% to Switzerland as home bias.
+I will allocate 20% to Switzerland as my home bias.
 This will be enough.
 With this, Europe will simply be weighted according to my world ETF.
-And I won’t have to worry about the EUR too much.
+And I will not have to worry about the EUR too much.

 Reduce the fees